ninjaprawn/gDvorak/README.md

 # gDvorak
 Dvorak keyboard layout for Gboard.

+This was completed for a [request](https://www.reddit.com/r/TweakBounty/comments/53zu4v/50_dvorak_layout_for_gboard/).

 Activate through settings like so:

 ![settings](images/1.jpg)